 But first, be sure to take a minute to search your brain for what you already know.
 (And if you’re feeling a little rusty or haven’t learned about gender yet, here’s a great refresher.)

 Whether an object is a “boy” or a “girl” may seem like a little thing, but quite a bit of the Spanish language is affected by it—more than what you might expect.

 To become fluent, you’ll need to know how to take these nouns, adjust their articles, conform their adjectives, pluralize them when necessary, replace them with pronouns and more.

-I know, it sounds a little intimidating, but once we get started it will all come together and start to make sense.
-Just to give you a quick peek at this, let’s look at the example, “How many white balls?”
+I know, it sounds a little intimidating, but once we get started it’ll all come together and start to make sense.
+Just to give you a quick peek at this, let’s look at the example “How many white balls?”